CPP-Styleguide

 Function Braces (1)

-The opening brace of a function should be placed on the same line as the function definition, seperated by a space from the class definition.
+The opening brace of a function should be placed on the same line as the function definition, separated by a space from the class definition.
 The closing brace should be placed on the line following the last line of the function.

 void main() {